alanreidt/javascript-fundamentals-note/README.md

 The same is true for `getter/setter` accessor properties.

 ### Constructor invocation
-When a function is called with `new` operator, its `this` identifier will be set to an object, created during that call:
+When a function is called with the `new` operator, its `this` identifier will be set to an object, created during that call:
 ```javascript
 function User(name) {
   // this = {}; (implicitly)